JLA Curriculum Overview

 Middle grade students will be enrolled in eight periods daily Monday through Thursday, including Judaic Studies, English, Mathematics, Science, and Social Science.
 They will also be required to take a language course in Hebrew and a Judaic Studies elective two days a week.
 Additional requirements include a daily workout (physical conditioning), Art, STEM, and the option to enroll in a ninth period class for enrichment and exploration.

-The Friday schedule is unique and will include an advisory period, Parshat HaShavua, community service, leadership seminars and an independent research project.
+The Friday schedule is unique and will include an advisory period, Soul Center, a service entrepreneurship program and a period for students to research and explore areas of interest.

 MS Promotion Requirements